-If if it wouldn’t have a negative effect on my health, I was willing to try new ideas for relieving pain and avoiding knee replacement.
+If something wouldn’t have a negative effect on my overall health, I was willing to try new ideas for relieving pain and avoiding knee replacement.
 I hope some of these ideas might help others that are seeking pain relief and alternatives to knee replacement.

 My Experience Living on a Bad Knee

 When I hurt my knee 40 years ago, I never expected to experience the day-to-day discomfort that I do now.
 Future implications for my knee weren’t shared with me before they operated and removed my cartilage.

 This was a few years before arthroscopic knee surgery.

 In the mid 70’s the surgeon cut open your knee with two incisions.
 One incision was about six inches long and another a bit smaller.